Consensys/doc.goquorum/docs/DevelopingApplications/Smart-Contracts-Transactions.md

 # Transactions

-A blockchain is a shared, immutable electronic ledger (or digital database) that keeps a record of transactional data, otherwise referred to as *transactions*.
-The *block* in *blockchain* refers to a block of transactions that has been broadcast to the network.
+A blockchain is a shared, immutable electronic ledger (or digital database) that records of transactional data, referred to as *transactions*.
+The *block* in *blockchain* refers to a block of transactions that's been broadcast to the network.
 The *chain* refers to a string of these blocks in chronological order.

-When a new block of transactions is securely validated by the network, it is attached to the end of an existing chain.
-This chain of blocks is an ever-growing ledger of transactions, each of which can be traced, providing accountability and transparency unavailable on traditional ledgers.
+When a new block of transactions is securely validated by the network, it is attached to the end of the existing chain.
+This chain of blocks is an growing ledger of transactions, each of which can be traced, providing accountability and transparency unavailable on traditional ledgers.

 ![Blockchain](../images/blockchain.png)